Fventra/Fventra/README.md

 Control System,
 Embeed System,
 and AI.
-This four can collaborate each other and this four is some weakness in my country, Indonesia.
+I so interested on how these fields can work each other and i believe, these field have will have big growth and impact in the future, especially in Indonesia

 ## But currently,
 i'm learning about, like